codewithmurali/javascript-questions/README.md

 </div>

 > [!NOTE]
-> This repo was created in 2019 and the questions provided here are therefore based on the JavaScript syntax and behaviour at that time.
+> This repo was created in 2019 and the questions provided here are therefore based on the JavaScript syntax and behavior at that time.
 Since JavaScript is a constantly evolving language, there are newer language features that are not covered by the questions here.

 ---